Bears vs. 49ers props, 'Sunday Night Football' SGP picks, best bets

 Top NFL player prop bets for Bears vs. 49ers

 After analyzing the Bears vs. 49ers props and examining the dozens of NFL player prop markets, the SportsLine's Machine Learning AI says 49ers quarterback Brock Purdy goes over 1.5 passing touchdowns (-206).
 Purdy has thrown for two or more touchdowns in five of seven games.
 In the 48-27 win over the Indianapolis Colts on Monday night, he threw five touchdown passes, while throwing one interception.
-Additionally, Chicago has the 18th-best passing defense.
+Additionally, Chicago has the 18th-best passing defense in terms of yards, but just three teams have allowed more passing scores than the Bears.

 Purdy threw for 295 yards and three touchdowns in a 37-24 win over the Tennessee Titans on Dec.
 14. The SportsLine Machine Learning Model projects Purdy to have 2.4 touchdown passes and gives this prop a 3.5 out of 5-star prop rating.
 See more NFL props here.